Sunken eyes are usually just a result of aging, dehydration, or insufficient sleep. But they could also be caused by a medical condition.

 Sunken eyes can have many possible causes.
 Most of the time, it’s not considered a medical problem.

 As we get older, we lose fat and bone density around our bodies, including our faces.
-There is also a decline in the supporting structures that hold everything together.
+There’s also a decline in the supporting structures that hold everything together.
 The skin loses collagen and becomes thinner and more translucent.
 A hollowing of the face around the eyes is part of the process.

 Dramatic weight loss

-The position of the eyes in their socket also depends on your genetics.
+The position of your eyes in their socket also depends on your genetics.
 If other members of your family also have the appearance of sunken or darkened eyes, it could just be part of your DNA.

 Lack of sleep